Uryu Hirano: Political activism

 In addition to organising marches, Hirano used social media to raise awareness about the situation in Hong Kong, conducted fundraising campaigns, and participated in the "#eye4hk" challenge by posting a selfie covering her right eye.
-Her online support drew widespread attention, and her Instagram followers tripled within an hour.
 On 11 August 2019, Hirano attended Comiket, where she and several international students cosplayed Hong Kong protesters in helmets and masks.
 On 6 September, Hirano attended a Hong Kong press event, where she criticised the police for an indiscriminate arrest of a Japanese national on Prince Edward station on 31 August and denying consular contact.
 She also said she had been at Prince Edward station on 3 September and later learned on Twitter that a 21-year-old protester had suffered a cervical spine injury, which enraged her deeply.
 Declaring her resolve to "fight thoroughly alongside the people of Hong Kong," Hirano said she had been frequently attacked and even threatened with death by Wumao netizens.
 In July 2019, Hirano launched a fundraising campaign in Japan, successfully raising ¥1.7 million (approximately HK$100,000) by early November.
 The funds were donated to the 612 Humanitarian Relief Fund in Hong Kong.
 Hirano attempted to enter Hong Kong in June 2024, but was denied entry under Article 11 of the Immigration Ordinance and deported.

 Elections

 Hirano ran as an independent candidate in July 2025 House of Councillors election from the Tokyo constituency, campaigning under the slogan "A Heisei-born woman for the National Diet!".
+Her campaign has been described as having an anti-immigrant stance without any concrete policy packages.
 Although she did not reach the vote count threshold to get elected, she received 235,411 votes, placing 14th out of 32 candidates, getting the highest vote count among all independent candidates without party backing.

+In the 2026 Japanese general election she ran for a seat in the House of Representatives in the Ōita 3rd district, challenging former Foreign Minister Takeshi Iwaya.
+She ended up third with 14.5% of the vote.